jazzband/django-admin-sortable/README.md

 django-admin-sortable is currently used in production.

-### What's new in 1.4.6?
+### What's new in 1.4.7?
-- SortableAdmin now allows you to specify a custom template to extend, rather than using the default admin change list/form templates.
-This gives you the ability to have a custom change list/form template that also has sorting capabilities.
-- Fixed a problem with the display of drag-and-drop capability messaging in inline models that was caused by adminsortable respecting custom querysets.
+- Added `create` handlers for jQueryUI sortables to unbind events for checkboxes on inline models.
+This was preventing the "delete" checkboxes from being checked.
+- Updated jQuery to 1.9.1 and jQueryUI to 1.10.2.
+- Updated the shared JavaScript includes template, change form and change list to not include unnecessary files.

 ### Future